pierre-fromager/camcv/README.md

 # CamCV

-Motion detect on webcam using openCV.
+Motion detect on webcam.
-Learning differences from previous and current image and trigger action when diff ratio greater than tolerance.
+Learn differences from previous and current image then trigger action when diff ratio greater than tolerance.

 ## Requirements